Wolf (1994 film): Production

 Screenwriter Jim Harrison left the production because of creative differences with director Mike Nichols, claiming, "I wanted Dionysian, but he wanted Apollonian.
 He took my wolf and made it into a Chihuahua.
 I cracked up for 10 minutes and then went out into the country and stood in front of a wolf den and apologized while my dog hid under the truck."
 Following his experience with the film, Harrison decided to leave Hollywood.

 Mia Farrow was initially signed on for the role of Charlotte Randall, but was apparently considered too controversial a choice by the film company due to the then-current Woody Allen and Soon-Yi Previn affair.
 She decided to take a pay cut to accommodate the studios but had to eventually bow out in the long run due to other scheduling conflicts.
 Kate Nelligan was immediately cast instead.
 Sharon Stone turned down the role of Laura Alden, eventually played by Michelle Pfeiffer.

 Filming took place in New York City, Long Island, and Los Angeles.
-The exteriors for Raymond Alden's country mansion were filmed at Old Westbury Gardens in Nassau County, New York.
-Will Randall's publishing offices are in the Bradbury Building in downtown Los Angeles, a location frequently used in movies.
+The exteriors for Raymond Alden (Christopher Plummer)'s country mansion were filmed at Old Westbury Gardens in Nassau County, New York.
+Will Randall (Jack Nicholson)'s publishing offices are in the Bradbury Building in downtown Los Angeles, a location frequently used in movies.

 The film was shot from early April to late July in 1993.
 Its release was delayed for six to eight months, in order to reshoot the poorly received ending.

 The wolves were professionally trained by employees from Thousand Oaks, California's Animal Actors of Hollywood and Palmdale, California's Performing Animal Troupe.